lenoraporter/ember-data-notes/README.md

 }
 ```

-In order to use Ember data to pull in our products, we need to create the attributes.
+In order to use Ember data to pull in our products, we need to create the attributes with the { attr } decorator. { attr } has autotracking features so if anything changes, it automatically updates.

 ```JavaScript
 // app/models/product.js